bimalka98/Hardware-Description-Languages/README.md

 ## Implementation of SR latch

 * SR - implies set and reset
-* SR latch can be implemented using either nor gates or nand gates.
+* SR latch can be implemented using either nor gates or NAND gates.

 #### 1. When implementing using NOR gates, Configuration must be as follows:

 ![SR latch](https://upload.wikimedia.org/wikipedia/commons/5/53/RS_Flip-flop_%28NOR%29.svg)

 ```
-Truth table for NOR gate
+The truth table for NOR gate
 A B     A nor B
 0 0        1
 0 1        0